-As in 2012, the scientific formal (paper) presentations were 7 minutes in duration and were followed by a 3 minute discussion period.
+As in 2015, the scientific paper presentations were 7 minutes in duration and were followed by a 3 minute discussion period.
 These sessions were grouped by organ systems into 1-hour and 1.5-hour scientific sessions and were distributed throughout the week.
 The Integrated Science and Practice (ISP) sessions, which combined presentations of scientific abstracts and education on a given topic, were repeated this year.
-Each ISP session started with an invited lecturer, followed by proffered abstracts and many sessions concluded with a panel discussion on the subject.
-Each Scientific Session and ISP was moderated by one or two recognized experts in the field many of whom were members of the Scientific Program Subcommittees.
+However, the ISP title of these sessions was discontinued and renamed "Science Session with Keynote" in 2016.
+Each Keynote Session included at least one invited lecturer, followed by proffered abstracts, and many sessions concluded with a panel discussion on the subject.
+Each Scientific Session and Keynote Session was moderated by one or two recognized experts in the field, many of whom were members of the Scientific Program Subcommittees.
 In recognition of the growth of international participation in the annual program, we increased our efforts to include international members to serve as moderators for the scientific sessions.
 Session moderators were identified as Presiding Officers in the printed and on-line programs.

-The scientific informal (digital poster) presentations were presented with each author requested to stand by their poster for 30 minutes to discuss their work and answer questions from registrants.
+The scientific digital poster presentations were presented with each author requested to stand by their poster for 30 minutes to discuss their work and answer questions from registrants.
 During these one-hour sessions, AMA PRA Category 1 CreditTM was available.
-Volunteer session hosts, many of whom were members of the Scientific Program Committee, monitored activities in subspecialty communities and provided assistance as needed.
-The 2012 pilot program to provide additional afternoon CME discussion sessions on Monday, Tuesday, and Wednesday, from 5:00 - 6:00 PM was discontinued due to low attendance and feedback from faculty.
+Volunteer presiding officers, many of whom were members of the Scientific Program Committee, monitored activities in subspecialty communities and provided assistance as needed.

-The Lakeside Learning Center, the home for scientific informal (digital poster) presentations and education exhibits, was relocated to Hall D (Level 3, Lakeside Center) across from the RSNA Services area.
-The Lakeside Learning Center was organized by subspecialties, as in past years.
-Contained within each subspecialty area were computer workstations that were used for individual or group viewing and discussions of electronic exhibits and scientific informal presentations.
+The Learning Center, the home for scientific digital poster presentations and education exhibits, was again located in Hall D across from the RSNA Connection Center.
+The Learning Center was organized by subspecialties, as in past years.
+Contained within each subspecialty area were computer workstations that were used for individual or group viewing and discussions of electronic exhibits and scientific presentations.

-Series Courses again provided combined research and education on related topics.
-Offered were half-day sessions in Breast, Cardiac, Chest, Gastrointestinal, Emergency, Genitourinary, Informatics, Musculoskeletal, Interventional, Vascular, and Neuroradiology, five half-day courses in Interventional Oncology, and two and a half days in Pediatric Radiology.
-It was felt by the Committee that Series courses are the best way to review state of the art in each specialty and that these courses serve to introduce the registrant to new research in each area.
+Once again there were special courses providing combined research and education on related topics.
+Offered were half-day sessions in Breast, Cardiac, Chest, Emergency Radiology, Gastrointestinal, Genitourinary, Interventional Oncology, Interventional, Musculoskeletal, Neuroradiology, Pediatric Radiology, Physics, Radiology Informatics and Vascular Imaging.
+It was felt by the Committee that these types of courses are the best way to review state of the art in each specialty and that these courses serve to introduce the registrant to new research in each area.
+Eight Hot Topic sessions once again took place in 2016 with a highlighted session on the Zika virus.

 Upon recommendation of the Scientific Program Committee, the Board of Directors committed resources to grant prizes to residents, physics trainees, fellows, and medical students to encourage interest in academic radiology.
 The name of the award is Trainee Research Prize with three categories (Resident/Physics Trainee, Fellow, and Medical Student) eligible for this award.
-All accepted abstracts from trainees were offered the opportunity to apply for the awards.
+All trainees with accepted abstracts were offered the opportunity to apply for the awards.
 Each subcommittee chair could award up to three prizes.
 The awards were announced and presented at the corresponding scientific session in which the recipient presented his/her abstract.
 Each winner was given the opportunity to be photographed with the Scientific Program Committee Chair.